wordshaker/jesswhite_4/_posts/2017-03-11-errorlevels-post.md

 ---
 layout: post
 title: "Error!
 Error!"
-description: "Getting your error levels right - An assessment of error levels and what they mean"
+description: "Getting your error levels right - An assessment of error levels and what they mean."
 date: 2017-03-11
 cover: "/assets/blog_header.jpg"
 categories: [observability, tech]